danrs/git-practice/README.md

 In the code above, we've been using `reset` to move to commits on the same branch, but there's nothing stopping you from using commits on different branches.

 #### Squashing commits
 Reset is handy as an undo button, but let's try a more interesting example.
-Imagine we are a busy developer and we've made a whole pile of useless commit messages.
+Imagine we are a busy developer and we've made a whole pile of commit messages on our local machine.
 ```bash
 git checkout -b butternut
 touch pumpkin.txt